Pétanque: Boules

 Leisure boules are boules that do not meet the FIPJP standards for competition boules, but are less expensive than competition boules and completely adequate for "backyard" games.
 Unlike competition boules, leisure boules are a "one size fits all" affair—they come in one weight and size.

 Competition boules must meet specifications set by the FIPJP.
 They must be hollow and made of metal (usually steel) with a diameter between 70.5 and 80 mm and a weight between 650 and 800 g.
 When purchasing competition boules, a purchaser has a choice of a number of characteristics, including the size, weight, and hardness of the boules, as well as the striations (patterned grooves on the surface of the boules).

 Jack

 The jack, or target ball, is a small ball made of wood, traditionally boxwood or beechwood, 30 mm in diameter.
 In the past, jacks were often left "natural"—unfinished or with a clear finish—but nowadays they are often painted in bright colours.
-In French, the jack is known by a variety of names, including but (goal or target), cochonnet (piglet), bouchon ("little ball" in provençal language, not related to the French word "bouchon" that designates a bottle stopper), le petit (the little one), and gari ("rat", also in provençal language).
+In French, the jack is known by a variety of names, including but (goal or target), cochonnet (piglet), bouchon ("little ball" in Provençal language, not related to the French word "bouchon" that designates a bung), le petit (the little one), and gari ("rat", also in Provençal language).